kirbyt/WPSKit/readme.md

 # WPSKit

-WPSKit contains various tidbits of Objective-C code for iOS and Mac apps.
-This library is used at [White Peak Software](http://whitepeaksoftware.com) in in-house and client projects.
+WPSKit contains various tidbits of Swift code for iOS and Mac apps.
+This library is used at [White Peak Software](http://www.whitepeaksoftware.com) in in-house and client projects.
 WPSKit is licensed under the MIT license unless stated differently in the individual source files.

-## Automatic Reference Counting

-All code in WPSKit is ARC compatible.

-## Additional Apple Frameworks

-WPSKit relies on additional frameworks from Apple.
-The following frameworks must be included in your project to use all the code in WPSKit.

-- CoreData.framework (to use source code in the CoreData directory)
-- CoreLocation.framework (to use source code in the CoreLocation directory)
-- MapKit.framework (to use source code in the MapKit directory)
-- SystemConfiguration.framework

 # Support, Bugs and Feature requests